chris-olszewski/guide-to-git/slides.md

 ### What's git?

--**Git:** a version control system for source code specifically created for collaborative coding.
+- **Git:** a version control system for source code specifically created for collaborative coding.
 It keeps track of the additions and deletions of each line of code in every file checked in the repository.
--**GitHub:** a website which hosts the git repository and provides project management tools as well.
+- **GitHub:** a website which hosts the git repository and provides project management tools as well.

 --

 ### Git Specific Vocabulary

-**Repository:** Project that git keeps track of.
+- **Repository:** Project that git keeps track of.
 Completely contained in a single folder.
-**Branch:** An alternative version of the repository.
+- **Branch:** An alternative version of the repository.
 Usually used for adding features.
-**Commit:** A single update to a branch of a repository.
+- **Commit:** A single update to a branch of a repository.

 --